Paleo Chocolate Syrup

 - Vanilla extract– gives the syrup a touch of sweetness.

-- Salt– you always need a just a pinch of sweet to level out the sweetness.
+- Salt– you always need a just a pinch of salt to level out the sweetness.

 We have a few other yummy mix-ins to jazz any drink up: